Software Engineering (BEng)

 - Study the life cycle of software products from specification through analysis and design, to testing maintenance and evaluation

-- Study the range of paradigms practiced by software developers
+- Study the range of paradigms practised by software developers

 - Create professional-quality software systems with professional techniques and tools